 Financial liability is derecognized when the obligation is discharged, cancelled, or expired.
 When an existing financial liability is replaced by another from the same counterparty with substantially different terms, or the terms of an existing liability are substantially modified, it is treated as a derecognition of the original liability and the recognition of a new liability.
 When the terms of an existing financial liability are altered, but the changes are considered non-substantial, it is accounted for as a modification to the existing financial liability.
-Where a liability is substantially modified it is considered to be extinguished and a gain or loss is recognized in the carrying amount of the liability derecognized and the fair value of the revised liability.
-Where a liability is modified in a non-substantial way, the amortized cost of the liability is remeasured based on the new cash flows and a gain or loss is recorded in the consolidated statements of loss is recorded in the consolidated statements of statements of loss and comprehensive loss of the liability.
+Where a liability is substantially modified it is considered to be extinguished and a gain or loss is recognized in the consolidated statements of loss and comprehensive loss-based on the difference between the carrying amount of the liability derecognized and the fair value of the revised liability.
 Where a liability is modified in a non-substantial way, the amortized cost of the liability is remeasured based on the new cash flows and a gain or loss is recorded in the consolidated statements of loss and comprehensive loss.

-(i) Impairment of financial assets
+(h) Impairment of financial assets